About the board

 Patron

-Her Majesty The Queen Consort, formerly the Her Royal Highness the Duchess of Cornwall
+Her Majesty The Queen (formerly HRH The Duchess of Cornwall)

 Life president